 Gas

-Gas is the biggest factor that travelers forget when planning a Hawaii vacation.
+Gas is the biggest factor travelers often overlook when planning a Hawaii vacation.
 If you have a rental car (and you should), you’ll have to put gas in it!

 Don’t forget to budget for gas, which costs about 40% higher per gallon than the national average.
 Expect to pay $4-$5 per gallon.
 The islands are small, but you’ll probably do a lot of exploring!